erikng/blog.eriknicolasgomez.com/_posts/2017-12-18-Custom DEP Part 9 A practical example of InstallApplications Crypt DEPNotify and Munki.md

 What this means is if you do not pass the `donotwait` key, you will wait for _entirity_ of the caffeination script to finish, thereby ruining the entire point of caffeination.

-Obviously this key can be appleid for other scripts, so if you find yourself running into this, you can easily handle it by following utilizing this key.
+Obviously this key can be applied for other scripts, so if you find yourself running into this, you can easily handle it by following utilizing this key.

 ## LaunchDaemon
 InstallApplications supports several arguments, all of which can be passed through the LaunchDaemon.